-Steve Berry is a featured speaker at EMS World Expo, Sept.
-8–12 in Las Vegas, NV.
+Steve Berry is a featured speaker at the 2014 EMS World Expo, November 9–13 in Nashville, TN.
 Register at EMSWorldExpo.com.

 In the 1980s, while Steve Berry was working as a teacher at the Colorado School for the Deaf and Blind, one of his colleagues had a heart attack.
 Berry rushed to his aid…sort of.
 "I kept telling him to lie down, which of course he didn't have to do," he recalls.
 "I was totally useless.
 When the paramedics got there, I was in awe of them and what they could do."

 The experience led Berry to become an EMT.
 While doing a ride-along during his training, his first call was for a cardiac arrest.
 "It was overwhelming," he says.
 "You'd like to be brought into it slowly, maybe a cut finger or somebody puking.
 I was so naive; I was shocked when paramedics didn't save him.
 They were looking at me like, 'We're shocked when we do.'"
 But the combination of the adrenaline rush and the ability to help in life-or-death situations had Berry hooked.
 Berry went on to become a paramedic with a private ambulance service in Colorado Springs.
 Early one morning, after a particularly difficult shift, he began doodling about what he'd seen as a way to vent his frustrations and relieve job stress.
 Soon his fellow paramedics started posting his cartoons in the ambulance base.
 He eventually compiled his cartoons into a self-published book, I Am Not An Ambulance Driver!, in 1991.